Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Results

-\newpara{Qualitative analysis.} \autoref{fig:example} shows sample outputs from \ours{}~for all five tasks.
-Reflecting our observations from the human evaluation (\Cref{fig:error}), the NLEs generated from \ours{}~are more grounded in commonsense than the NLEs from previous SOTA models (e.g.,~``\textbf{Music} can \textbf{alleviate} boredom when you are \textbf{alone} at home'' in COSe). \ours{}~learns to select a relevant set of knowledge to use as supporting evidence while grounding NLEs in commonsense.
-Moreover, previous SOTA models on generating NLEs fall short of generating comprehensive NLEs (e.g.,~``People listen to music'' for COSe), which could be because they do not condition on extractive rationales (e.g.,~``boredom'').
+\newpara{Qualitative Analysis.} Fig.~\ref{fig:example} shows sample outputs from \ours{}~for COSe and VCR (more in \Cref{sec:ap_human}).
+We observe that NLEs from \ours{}~are more grounded in knowledge than those from previous SOTA models.
+Moreover, previous SOTA NLEs fall short of being comprehensive NLEs (e.g.,~``People listen to music'' for COSe), which could be because they do not condition on ERs (e.g.,~``boredom'').